he-kishor/Vector-Database-Mock/README.md

 - **Mock Dataset**: Uses pre-loaded embeddings and product names for demonstration.
 -
 ## approaches:

   - name: Direct Cosine Similarity I used
     steps:
-      - "Compute cosine similarity between the query and each product's embedding."
+      - Compute cosine similarity between the query and each product's embedding, I used Indexing here to better cosine with numpy.
-      - "Sort products by similarity score in descending order."
+      - Sort products by similarity score in descending order.
-      - "Select the top 3 most similar products."
+      - Select the top 3 most similar products.
     details:
-      pros:
+      - pros:
-        - "Straightforward and simple to implement."
+        - Straightforward and simple to implement.

-      cons:
+      - cons:
-        - "Computationally expensive for large datasets due to pairwise similarity calculations."
+        - Computationally expensive for large datasets due to pairwise similarity calculations.

-  - name: "Section-Averaging Strategy"
+  - name: Section-Averaging Strategy
     steps:
-      - "Divide the product list into 3–4 sections based on embedding similarity."
+      - Divide the product list into 3–4 sections based on embedding similarity.
-      - "Compute the average embedding vector for each section."
+      - Compute the average embedding vector for each section.
-      - "Match the query with the average vectors to find the closest section."
+      - Match the query with the average vectors to find the closest section.
-      - "Perform detailed similarity calculations only within the closest section."
+      - Perform detailed similarity calculations only within the closest section.
     details:
-      pros:
+      - pros:
         - "Reduces the number of similarity comparisons."
-      cons:
+      - cons:
-        - "May struggle with dynamic queries where sections aren't well-defined."
+        - May struggle with dynamic queries where sections aren't well-defined.

-  - name: "K-Nearest Neighbors (KNN)"
+  - name: K-Nearest Neighbors (KNN)
     steps:
-      - "Use KNN to efficiently find similar products based on embeddings."
+      - Use KNN to efficiently find similar products based on embeddings.
     details:
-      pros:
+      - pros:
-        - "Efficient for large-scale product embeddings."
+        - Efficient for large-scale product embeddings.
-      cons:
+      - cons:
-        - "Requires indexing structures like KD-trees or Ball trees."
+        - Requires indexing structures like KD-trees or Ball trees.
-        - "Performance depends on embedding dimensionality."
+        - Performance depends on embedding dimensionality.

 ## How it Works